 In-Home Care Eligibility

 Medicaid beneficiaries can receive assistance in their home through a Home and Community Based Services (HCBS) Waiver or through Aged, Blind and Disabled (ABD) Medicaid.
-These are two different types of Medicaid programs with different eligibility requirements.
+These are two different types of Medicaid programs with varying eligibility requirements.

-HCBS Waivers, in all 50 states, offer home care as a benefit.
+Waivers, in all 50 states, offer home care as a benefit.
 Unfortunately, HCBS Waivers are not entitlements.
 Therefore, being eligible does not necessarily mean one will receive care.
 It is very likely one will be put on a waiting-list for assistance.
 Waivers have the same level of care and financial eligibility criteria as nursing home Medicaid.
 These limits are detailed above.

 Options When Over the Limits